alyssadata/origin_recognition/02_recognition_engineering.md

 Recognition fails when public artifacts do not cite each other.

 Recognition fails when derivative tests are vague.

+Recognition fails when citation is mistaken for permission.

+Recognition fails when derivative acknowledgement is mistaken for authorization.

+Recognition fails when unauthorized derivative work is treated as Alyssa Solen’s personal work.

 Recognition fails when terms change so often that the trail becomes hard to follow.